Sector Operations Center

 Intecept Operations Center

 Tallil Airbase is located approximately 310 kilometers Southeast of Baghdad and 20 kilometers Southwest of the city of An Nasiriyah.
 The airfield is served by two main runways measuring 12,000 and 9,700 feet.
-Sited on sandy desert, the base is capable of supporting at least two fighter squadrons with support units.
+Sited on sandy desert, the base is capable supporting at least two fighter squadrons and support units.
 According to the "Gulf War Air Power Survey", Tallil had 36 hardened aircraft shelters.
 At the each end of the main runway are hardened aircraft shelters knowns as "trapezoids" or "Yugos" which were build by Yugoslavian contractors some time prior to 1985.
 Tallil occupies 30 square kilometers and is protected by 22 kilometers of security perimeter.

 The An Nasiriyah weapons storage area is located about 7 kilometers to the East which occupies 7 square kilometers.
 This WSA appears on a 1985 Russian map but it is not known whether it was struck during Operation Desert Storm, or Desert Fox.

 Ur, Iraq's most famous archeological site, was perhaps the earliest city in the world.
 Ur flourished under the Sumerians between 3500 BC and 4000 BC.
 It is located near Tallil, a major airbase and radar center which was bombed in the 1991 Gulf War.
 Ur has been identified with the birthplace of the biblical patriarch Abraham.
 In the early decades of the 20th century, excavations uncovered a royal cemetery in which members of the ruling elite were buried with their servants and beautifully-made possessions.
 Ur's dominant feature is the remains of a ramped ziggurat or temple tower, the best preserved in Iraq.
-In February 1991, General Horner tasked RED HORSE to deny two air bases in southeastern Iraq to prevent future use by returning Iraqi forces, and the work had to be completed before the signing of a cease fire agreement.
-Working with EOD personnel, two teams completed the job within four days.
-At Tallil AB, RED HORSE used approximately 40 tons of explosives to make cuts in the runway and taxiway every 2,000 feet.
-At Jalibah AB, engineers denied a concrete runway and two asphalt taxiways with 72 craters up to 40 feet wide and 12 feet deep.

 The first conference between Jay Garner, the US civil administrator in Iraq, and Iraqi groups on 15 April 2003 near Ur was marked by tensions.
 The first, almost entirely symbolic gathering in southern Iraq when Garner met with former exiled opposition parties near the ancient ziggurat of Ur.
 That meeting saw all participants pledge to help rebuild the nation, clearing the way for more substantive talks to follow.

 Everything that does not move is covered in a grayish-brown, powdery dust.
 The heat is oppressive -- more than 120 degrees in the shade.
 Open fields and roads bear craters large enough to swallow small trucks.
 In March 2003, the area around Tallil Air Base looked more like the surface of the moon than the bustling tent city and flightline area standing today.
-After the base fell to coalition forces during Operation Iraqi Freedom, the landscape was desolate, except for a few abandoned buildings, many of which still had extensive damage remaining from the first Gulf War.
+After the base fell to coalition forces during Operation Iraqi Freedom, the landscape was desolate, save a few abandoned buildings, many of which still had extensive damage remaining from the first Gulf War.

 The task of transforming this uninhabitable stretch of desert brushland into an operational air base fell on the 407th Expeditionary Civil Engineer Squadron.
-In four months, the people assigned to the unit moved more than 9,500 truckloads of fill dirt, assembled more than 350,000 square feet of facilities, trenched more than 40,000 feet of electrical cable and buried more than five miles of underground water pipe.
+In four months, the people assigned to the unit have moved more than 9,500 truckloads of fill dirt, assembled more than 350,000 square feet of facilities, trenched more than 40,000 feet of electrical cable and buried more than five miles of underground water pipe.

 The 64th Expeditionary Reconniassance Squadron operated Predator unmanned aerial vehicles.
 The Predators roam the skies of Iraq providing real-time information to commanders around the world.

 The famed "Red Tails" were on the move when they relocated from a base in southern Iraq to just north of Baghdad.
 The 332nd Air Expeditionary Wing flag was furled before being flown to its new home at Balad Air Base, where the wing was reactivated 30 January 2004.
 The move was part of the Central Command Air Forces effort to consolidate forces from Tallil, Baghdad International Airport and Kirkuk AB into one location.
 Although the wing's time at Tallil AB was short, the accomplishments of its airmen easily measured up to the wing's legacy.
 The men and women of the wing had been at the tip of the expeditionary airpower spear.
 The 332nd had been operating out of Tallil for six months.
-CENTAF did not completely vacate the base in southern Iraq-the 407th Air Expeditionary Group, commanded by Col. Kevin E. Williams, remained at Tallil.
+CENTAF did not completely vacated the base in southern Iraq-the 407th Air Expeditionary Group, commanded by Col. Kevin E. Williams, remained at Tallil.

 Tallil Military Base